hamiltonbarnes/100-days-of-code/r1-log.md

 **Thoughts**: My interest in programming has actually being peaked.
 And i want to do all i can to get better at it.

+**Day 14: August 28,2018 Tuesday**

+**Today's progress**:I finished with my first freedcodecamp project today.
+The project had to do with a ribute page](https://codepen.io/hamiltonbarnes/full/QVNeaM).

+**Thoughts**: I must confess, it kinda felt great building something new on my own.